canonical/vanilla-framework/templates/docs/migration-guide-to-v3.md

 The `aria-label` attribute on table cells of the responsive table has been replaced by `data-heading`.
 This is to ensure information in the cells of the table isn't missed by screen readers.
 Please replace all `aria-label`'s on `<td>` elements in tables using the `p-table--mobile-card` class.

+Refer to [the table component documentation](/docs/base/tables) page for more details and code examples.

 ## Accordion

 We updated the HTML structure of the accordion component and removed the classes `p-accordion__title` and `p-accordion__tab--with-title` used for accordion headings, in favour of a more accessible accordion structure.
 If headings are used in accordion, the HTML structure needs to be updated.

-See [accordion docs](/docs/patterns/accordion) for details.
+Refer to [the accordion component documentation](/docs/patterns/accordion) page for more details and code examples.

 ## Breadcrumbs

 We updated the markup of the breadcrumbs component to comply with accessibility requirements.
 The `p-breadcrumbs` class has moved from the `<ul>` element to a a parent `<nav>` element, with an additional `aria-label` description of "Breadcrumbs".
 An `<ol>` element replaces the `<ul>` with the class `p-breadcrumbs__items`.

-See more details in the [breadcrumbs docs](/docs/patterns/breadcrumbs).
+Refer to [the breadcrumbs component documentation](/docs/patterns/breadcrumbs) page for more details and code examples.

 ## Chips